raghu-achukola/wbquadball/README.md

 * Load the DB with pre-existing players and teams
 * Add lookup functionality to the statsheet converter
 * Update the db models that correspond to Mongo Collections to have _id fields

+Inc 17
+* API/REGISTER: Add a duplicate condition -> if secondary id is a duplicate, the API will not write the duplicate
+* LAMBDA/register-entity: Update Lambda for register-entity API to propagate new format
+* MODELS/db : Move Ruleset to be defined at the Season level.
+This is just code location switching for now, will eventually turn into ruleset being defined AT the season level and GameParser taking the ruleset from the Season object
+* QUADBALL/db : Rewrite imports to adjust for the models change